 Stay in touch by checking Tracy out on Facebook or on her blog: TracyStanleyWireandmetalarts.blogspot.com

-Over the past 19 years Beverly has become an expert at a variety of beading techniques which she quickly translated into her own design sensibility.
+Over the past 22 years Beverly has become an expert at a variety of beading techniques which she quickly translated into her own design sensibility.
 She has been teaching and sharing her bead knowledge for over 16 years.
 She teaches her original designs at bead retreats and classes throughout the South.
 For 5 years she was faciliator of the New Orleans Bead Bead Society.
 Her work has also been published in national bead magazines and books.
 You can find more of her designs and patterns in her etsy shop and her website www.noeasybeads.com.

 Heather Powers is the organizer of the Bead Cruise, a popular beadmaker and a jewelry-designer.
 Her work has been featured in numerous publications including BeadStyle, Stringing, Bead Trends, Beadwork and more.
 Her work has appeared on HGTV's That's Clever and PBS' Beads, Baubles and Jewels.
 Heather is also the founder and editor of the blog, The Art Bead Scene that celebrates art beads and inspires those who use them.
 Be sure to check out Heather's first book Jewelry Designs from Nature from Kalmbach Publishing.